-Lines 2 and 2a: Customer-Side Solar: Nameplate Capacity and Peak-Hour Output
+Lines 2 and 2a: Customer-Side Solar: Nameplate Capacity and Peak Hour Output

-List the nameplate capacity and peak-hour output in lines 2 and 2a, respectively.
-These numbers will not be used in calculations but will indicate the amount of customer-side solar assumed by the utility to be deployed over the planning horizon and the related impact on peak capacity needs.
+List the nameplate capacity and peak hour output of behind-the-meter solar in lines 2 and 2a, respectively.
+These numbers will not be used in calculations 18 but will indicate the amount of customer-side solar assumed by the utility to be deployed over the planning horizon and the related impact on peak capacity needs.

-Line 3: Peak-Load Reduction due to Thermal Energy Storage
+Line 3: Peak Load Reduction due to Thermal Energy Storage

-Expected peak-load reduction due to thermal energy storage (for example, chilling devices, ice bear storage, and so forth14) deployed or incentivized by the utility, if any.
-This value, if nonzero, will already be reflected in line 1 and will not enter into calculations in the table.
-Any entries are required only to the extent that the POU is relying on this thermal energy storage to meet the requirements of PUC Section 9621 or the impacts of thermal storage to reliability require quantification.
+Expected peak load reduction due to thermal energy storage (for example, chilling devices, ice bear storage, and so forth19) deployed or incentivized by the utility, if any.
+This value, if non-zero, will already be reflected in line 1 and will not enter into calculations in the table.
+Any entries are required only to the extent that the POU is relying on this thermal energy storage to meet the requirements of PUC Section 9621 or the impacts of thermal storage on reliability require quantification.
 Thermal storage entries in line 3 are designed to provide the POU an opportunity to report expected peak capacity savings from investment in such resources.
 Line 3 should not include any resources whose capacity value is reported as a line item elsewhere in the table.